OzMashiah/ultra-instinct-modelling/README.md

 Installation of the BADS optimizer: https://github.com/acerbilab/bads

 ## Repository Structure
+### params.m
-params.m: Parameter file of paths to be used by the preprocess.m and modelling.m scripts.
+Parameter file of paths to be used by the preprocess.m and modelling.m scripts.
 Includes "dataPath", "preprocessedDataPath", and "predictionsOutputPath" which should point to the folder where the raw data is stored, the folder where we want the preprocessed output, and the folder where we want the predictions output, respectively.

+### preprocess.m
-preprocess.m: This script takes the raw data from "dataPath", preprocess it, and output the preprocessed data to "preprocessedDataPath".
+This script takes the raw data from "dataPath", preprocess it, and output the preprocessed data to "preprocessedDataPath".
 Running this file is necessary before continuating to the modelling.m script.
 This script is using the params.m parameter file.

+### modelling.m
-modelling.m: This script takes the preprocessed data from "preprocessedDataPath", defines the wanted models and fit the models parameters for each subjects.
+This script takes the preprocessed data from "preprocessedDataPath", defines the wanted models and fit the models parameters for each subjects.
 The output of the models parameters and negative log-likelihood is stored to "predictionsOutputPath".
 This script is using the params.m parameter file.

 ## Instructions
 When running for the first time: